-Preparation of RNA samples for sequencing on the Illumina HiSeq.
-Described here is a library preparation service only.
+Preparation of RNA samples for NGS Described here is a library preparation service only.
 Once the library is prepared, you will also need to request (and pay for) the sequencing of that library.

 Total RNA is input into the workflow where mRNA is isolated using oligo d(T), cDNA is made with reverse transcriptase.
 Second strand synthesis incorporates uracils in place of thymines.
 The cDNA is end repaired A tailed and Illumina adapters are ligated.
 The resultant library is then PCR amplified to have enough material for the sequencer.
 The enzyme in the PCR reaction does not recognize the uracils and therefore does not amplify the 2nd strand.

 |Platform||Illumina HiSeq 2500, HiSeq 4000, NextSeq, and MiSeq.

 |Typical Cost||Click here to view internal pricing list!

 |Typical Output||~30 ul of 10nM prepared library with a 120 bp insert, you will also get TapeStation reports of the quality of your input RNA and the resultant library.|